 Keeping proper records is important in every single area of your life, including your insurance claim negotiation.
 After you and the adjuster have reached a settlement that you’re happy with, make sure to get everything in writing.
 Never rely on verbal agreements.
 A formal, written contract will protect you from the possibility that the insurance company tries to back out of the deal at the twelfth hour.
 Physical records will give you a solid base for a lawsuit, should it come down to that.

 Negotiating with an insurance company can be a very difficult process, even for experts.
 If you’ve been hurt in a car accident and need help fighting the insurance company, then you need the expert representation of the McMahan Law Firm.
-With offices in Chattanooga and Knoxville, the McMahan Law Firm can provide you with the legal advice and representation that you need to fight the insurance companies for your just settlement.
+With an office in Chattanooga, the McMahan Law Firm can provide you with the legal advice and representation that you need to fight the insurance companies for your just settlement.
 Contact us today to get started on your personal injury case.